mozilla/extension-workshop/src/content/documentation/develop/best-practices-for-collecting-user-data-consents.md

 1. Does my extension collect technical or interaction data?
 If so, offer the user the opportunity to opt-out of this data collection, although you can always offer opt-in consent if you prefer.
 2. Does my extension collect personally identifying information?
 If so, get the user’s opt-in consent before collecting any of this data.
 Remember that personally identifying information includes technical or interaction data tagged with the user’s identity or information that can be used to identify the user, such as an URL.

-If you are unsure whether your add-on collects personal, technical, or interaction data, check out the definition in [Data Disclosure, Collection and Management](/documentation/publish/add-on-policies/#data-disclosure-collection-and-management).
+If you are unsure whether your add-on collects personal, technical, or interaction data, refer to the definition in [Data Disclosure, Collection and Management](/documentation/publish/add-on-policies/#data-disclosure-collection-and-management).

 It is important to note that “data” includes all information the extension collects, regardless of the manner of collection or the reason for collection.
 This also includes data collected as part of the extension’s  primary functionality.